dealingwith/daniel-industries/_posts/2020-03-09-failing-narratives.markdown

 Lastly, [Illusion Of Control](http://www.recoveringleadership.com/?p=1016) by my cousin Thomas Hill:

 > The way the world around us works is also complex and, in many (or most) cases, hidden from our view.
 One of the character qualities we emphasize is humility, which is simply acknowledging that other people have a significant, even if unseen, impact on my success.
-Humility is like an antidote to illusion of control bias.
+Humility is like an antidote to the illusion of control bias.
 Additionally, since much of what happens to us is influenced by other people, humility increases the likelihood that people will use their influence for our benefit.

 > Interestingly, we are often the humblest when we are in crisis.
 Times of crisis are the best opportunities we have to break through the veil of our bias and understand how out of control we really are.
 Crisis is also where we are most likely to learn the value of community.
 We tend to not realize how much we need each other, until we do.
 While crisis is difficult and can be costly in many ways, it is also valuable as a grounding event.